luloxi/evolution-DAO/README.md

 ### ⚠️ Test it!

 Now is a good time to run yarn test to run the automated testing function.
 It will test that you hit the core checkpoints.
 You are looking for all green checkmarks and passing tests!

-> If you used bytes32, it might fail a few tests

 ## Checkpoint 5: 🚢 Ship it 🚁